PavanReddy0604/Spring-boot-Monolith/README.md

 ### Idea based on which this project is developed

-- IdProof and Person Entities have One To One mapping between them that means, We can't have multiple IdProofs for a single person and vice versa
+- IdProof and Person Entities have One To One mapping between them that means, We can't have multiple IdProofs for a single person and the person can not have more than one same IdProof.
 - Person and Project Entities have One To Many Mapping between them that means, One person can make multiple projects.

 ### APIs